Russell Blake (footballer)

-Russell Timothy Blake (born 24 July 1935) is an English former professional footballer who played as a winger for Colchester United.
+Russell Timothy Blake (24 July 1935 – 5 August 2024) was an English professional footballer who played as a winger for Colchester United.

 Biography

 Born in Colchester in Essex, Blake signed for Colchester in 1955.
 He made his debut against Leyton Orient on 8 September 1955, and went on to make 58 appearances for the club, scoring eight goals.
 He left the club in 1961 and signed for non-League Sudbury Town.

+Blake was married with three children.
+He died on 5 August 2024.